 Symptoms of obstructive sleep apnea include: loud snoring, gasping or choking while trying to sleep, dry mouth when waking, waking frequently throughout the night, morning headaches, high blood pressure, and night sweats.

 People suffering from sleep apnea often feel fatigued and sleepy throughout the day due to the poor quality of their sleep.
-This fatigue can, in turn, have some very negative impacts work performance, general alertness, and overall motivation.
+This fatigue can, in turn, have some very negative impacts on their work performance, general alertness, and overall motivation.